Gdoc/Admin

 Let’s look at this comparison in the chart.
 Fossil fuels and biomass kill many more people than nuclear and modern renewables per unit of electricity.
 Coal is, by far, the dirtiest.

-The other source which is heavily influenced by a few large-scale accidents is hydropower.
+The other source heavily influenced by a few large-scale accidents is hydropower.
 Its death rate since 1965 is 1.3 deaths per TWh.
-This rate is almost completely dominated by one event: the Banqiao Dam Failure in China in 1975.
-It killed approximately 171,000 people.
-Otherwise, hydropower was very safe, with a death rate of just 0.04 deaths per TWh – comparable to nuclear, solar, and wind.
+This rate is almost completely dominated by one event: the Banqiao Dam Failure in China in 1975, which killed approximately 171,000 people.
+Otherwise, hydropower was very safe, with a death rate of just 0.04 deaths per TWh — comparable to nuclear, solar, and wind.

 People often focus on the marginal differences at the bottom of the chart – between nuclear, solar, and wind.
 This comparison is misguided: the uncertainties around these values mean they are likely to overlap.

-The key insight is that they are all much, much safer than fossil fuels.
+The key insight is that they are all much safer than fossil fuels.

 Putting death rates from energy in perspective